-Princeton Day School has launched an ambitious STEAM initiative, which includes a revitalized interdisciplinary curriculum (with courses in science, technology, engineering, the arts, and mathematics) and a new STEAM facility.
+Princeton Day School has become a leader in STEAM programming with an extensive interdisciplinary curriculum (with courses in science, technology, engineering, the arts and mathematics) and our best-in-class Wellemeyer STEAM Center.

 STEAM at Princeton Day School: A Definition